whatislinux/hello-world/README.md

 # hello-world
-this is my first github repository first commit
+this Is the first github Repository first commit second commit from master